Our Bottom Line: Student Success. Nothing Less.

 Our work has had an impact on the Boston Public Schools as a whole, other schools in the state, and the national school reform movement.

-In Boston, BPE has been a source of innovation for over 25 years and continues to leverage change in Boston’s schools by implementing effective models for developing great teachers and great schools.
+- In Boston, BPE has been a source of innovation for nearly 30 years and continues to leverage change in Boston’s schools by implementing effective models for developing great teachers and great schools.

-Nationally, BPE is a leader in the urban school reform movement, participating in national education networks, including the Public Education Network and Urban Teacher Residency United, and influencing education initiatives around the country.
+- Nationally, BPE is a leader in the urban school reform movement, participating in national education networks, including Urban Teacher Residency United, and influencing education initiatives around the country.